African Americans: Immigrants of African Origin

 An Illustration of the African Refugee Experience

 Somalis make up the largest African refugee group in the United States.
-Among all the refugees admitted to the United States annually since 2000, a high percentage is from Somalia, and 75% of this group is women and children (Cultural Orientation Resource Center, n.d.).
+Among all the refugees admitted to the United States annually since 2000, a high percentage are from Somalia, and 75% of this group are women and children (Cultural Orientation Resource Center, n.d.).
 Prior to the 1991 Somali civil war, very few people of Somali descent resided in the United States.
-Most recently, the largest concentration of Somali immigrants in the United States is located in the states of Ohio (Columbus) and Minnesota (Minneapolis) (Kusow, 2006).
-Many have arrived directly to midwestern America from refugee camps.
-Others who were resettled in other regions of the United States are drawn as secondary migrants to areas with job opportunities, where there are perceptions of social support programs.
+The largest concentrations of Somali immigrants in the United States, as of the first decade of the twentieth century, were located in Ohio (Columbus) and Minnesota (Minneapolis) (Kusow, 2006).
+Many arrived directly in Midwestern America from refugee camps.
+Others, who were resettled in other regions of the United States, are drawn as secondary migrants to areas with job opportunities and where there are perceptions of social-support programs.
 Somalis have a unique culture, and they have arrived with little knowledge of English.
-Almost all Somali refugees are Muslims.
-Unlike the predominantly Mexican or Hmong immigrants who preceded them in the Midwest, they make up one of the largest African-born Muslim immigrant groups (Kusow, 2006).
-This combination of a minority culture, religion, and race raises several challenges for them as well as the host communities.
+Almost all Somali refugees are Muslims, and they make up one of the largest African-born Muslim immigrant groups (Kusow).
+This combination of a minority culture, religion, and race raises several challenges for them as well as for their host communities.

 Implications for Social Work Practice With African Immigrants